 Morne Rouge beach looking north.
 You can see St. George’s in the distance and the cruise ship port.

 One beach south of Grand Anse Beach is Morne Rouge Beach, and one more beach south of that is Portici beach where Laluna is located.

 Portici Beach, where Laluna is located:

 I was happy to return to the relative calm and quiet of Laluna.

 Luckily, Laluna’s restaurant is truly stellar for pasta.
-I had one of the best pasta meals ever here.
+I had one of the best pasta meals ever here, Pappardelle Laluna with nutmeg and porcini mushroom cream sauce.
 I would highly recommend it.